working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 Single-Root IO-Virtualization (SRIOV) at work here.
 Which also makes sense because the X500 series supports up to 64 VNFs (minus the one used by the snowcone itself).

-So we started deploying our DPDK based UPF on the snowcone.
+So we started deploying our DPDK-based UPF on the snowcone.
 Creating a DNI and attaching it to an instance was fairly easy with the SnowballEdgeClient.
-However when restarting the instance, it would not come back.
+However, when restarting the instance, it would not come back.
 After talking to AWS we found out that this is a known behavior and should simply detach the DNI before each reboot.
 This solved the problem even though it brings some operational problems with it in the long run.
 Hopefully this will be fixed in a future software release.